Research and innovation

 Our research

-We provide a unique environment for research that seeks to develop and explore the relationship between theory and practice in creative practice, art historical studies, critical studies in heritage and museums, and in critical humanities.
+The School of Fine Art, History of Art and Cultural Studies provides a unique environment for research that seeks to develop and explore theory and practice in art making, art historical studies, critical studies in heritage and museums, and in cultural studies.

 Research groups

-We have a number of established and active research centres to address our core research areas of fine art, art history, cultural studies, and museums, galleries and heritage.
+We have a number of established and active research centres and groups to address our core research areas of fine art, art history, cultural studies, and museums, galleries and heritage.

 The Centre creates a dynamic environment for researching and studying museum practice at the intersection of cultural theory, history, art practice and museum and heritage studies.